javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/01-recipients-read/task.md

 P.S.
 When a message is removed from `messages`, it should disappear from your structure as well.

 P.P.S.
-We shouldn't modify message objects directly.
-As they are managed by someone else's code, adding extra properties to them may have bad consequences.
+We shouldn't modify message objects, add our properties to them.
+As they are managed by someone else's code, that may lead to bad consequences.